simolus3/drift/docs/docs/Migrations/step_by_step.md

 {{ load_snippet('add_column','lib/snippets/migrations/step_by_step.dart.excerpt.json') }}

-However, there are some considerations when adding a column:
+However, you may need to use an [Alter Table](#adding-any-column) statement to add a column in some cases:

 - **Non-Nullable Columns**: If the column is not nullable, you must provide a default value.
   {{ load_snippet('add_required_column','lib/snippets/migrations/step_by_step.dart.excerpt.json') }}